-Environmental aspect Best practice requirement

-Plant and equipment to be maintained and serviced regularly;

-Refuelling at designated locations;

-Pollution prevention Spill kits available where the risk of loss of containment is

-control identified;

-Bunds to be at least 110 % of the container; and

-Good housekeeping.

-Good housekeeping (no littering);

-Solid waste management Designated waste collection areas around site and one central

-location;

-Bins labelled;

-Waste to be separated and kept clean and tidy; and

-Waste bins emptied on regular basis.

-Refuelling will be undertaken in designated areas with spill kits

-Ground contamination available;

-Ground containination Chemical management enforced on site; and

-Good housekeeping.

-Storage of fuels, oils, Storage tanks will be suitable and labelled for the liquid being

-chemicals and other stored;

-hazardous liquids Bunds to be at least 110 % of the container; and

-Daily inspections of tanks.
+Environmental aspect Best practice requirement - Plant and equipment to be maintained and serviced regularly; - Refuelling at designated locations; Pollution prevention - Spill kits available where the risk of loss of containment is control identified; - Bunds to be at least 110 % of the container; and - Good housekeeping. - Good housekeeping (no littering); - Designated waste collection areas around site and one central Solid waste management location; Solid Waste Management - Bins labelled; - Waste to be separated and kept clean and tidy; and - Waste bins emptied on regular basis. - Refuelling will be undertaken in designated areas with spill kits Ground contamination available; Ground containination - Chemical management to be enforced on site; and - Good housekeeping.
+Storage of fuels, oils, - Storage tanks will be suitable and labelled for the liquid being chemicals and other stored; hazardous liquids - Bunds to be at least 110 % of the container; and